-With the duration of the current global pandemic unknown, managers face an unprecedented time of turmoil and disruption.
+The global pandemic has brought us into a world where the unexpected has become common place.
+The pace of change is increasing and disruption can come from anywhere.
+Owners, executives and managers face an unprecedented time of turmoil and disruption.
 These challenging times have forced organizations to adjust quickly.
 They evolve their workforces, accepting that the “new normal” involves letting go of conventional work locations and being more flexible with “office hours.”
 With this acceptance comes the rise of hybrid teams – workforces that are a mix of remote employees working in different locations.

 1. Communicate often